TTlaugh/QMgr/README.md

     mvn package
     ```
 3. The executable will be generated in **bin** folder named **QuizzServer.jar** or **QuizzClient.jar**

-> To generate database, please run the sql script `QuizzServerInitTableMySQL.sql` via mysql-cli or mariadb-cli

 ## Previews
 🔍 Hover over image to view tooltip for more details.